 Gold plating is by far the cheapest way to cover a watch case and gives the thinnest layer of gold; I don't believe that the original Gruen company made any gold-plated watches.

 Rolled gold plate is made by a process that bonds a very thin layer of gold over base metal.
 This is thicker than gold plating but thinner than gold-filled.
 Gruen used this process when they started making lower-priced models in the 1950s.

 A gold-filled case is a sandwich made from a slab of base metal between two thinner slabs of gold.
-These are bonded together under heat and pressure, then formed into a watch case.
+The layers are bonded together under heat and pressure while being rolled out into a sheet and then formed into watch cases.
 The finished case is covered inside and out with a layer of gold, about 80 microns thickabout the thickness of a piece of copier paper.
 By comparison, the heaviest gold plating today is about 20 microns thick, one-quarter of this, and most gold plating is only about 5 microns, one-sixteenth as thick as the gold layer on a vintage gold-filled watch.
 Visually, gold-filled cases have a soft sheen like solid gold, while gold plating looks hard and shiny by comparison.